2024 Solar Incentives Guide for Berea, SC - Tax Credits & Rebates

 Broadly, solar incentives apply to:

-Specific incentives, including those run by the South Carolina government or by your county/municipality, might have additional qualifications.
+Specific incentives, including those given out by the South Carolina government or by your county/municipality, may have additional qualifications.
 Talk to your local Berea solar installer to learn more about what incentives your project will qualify for.

-Solar energy is a renewable energy source — by changing where you get your energy, you can help lessen the strain on our planet's resources.
-A solar system can also reduce your home's CO2 emissions by 300 pounds annually, or roughly 6,000 pounds in 20 years.
+Solar energy is renewable — by switching where you get your energy, you can help lessen the strain on our planet's resources.
+A solar system can also lower your home's CO2 emissions by 300 pounds yearly, or around 6,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.